-That’s what drives a guy like Bill Nye to repeatedly make an ass of himself in public.
-He gained some minor celebrity making kids laugh on TV while doing parlor tricks and now he is obsessed with getting on TV or mentioned on the Interwebs.
-That usually means saying asinine things that the Cult can use to claim science! proves they are right about everything.
+That’s what drives a guy like Bill Nye to repeatedly make an fool of himself.
+He gained some minor celebrity making kids laugh on TV while doing parlor tricks and now he is obsessed with getting on TV or mentioned on-line.
+That usually means saying asinine things that the Left can use to claim science proves they are right.
 It’s why he peddles himself as a scientist when he is nothing of the sort.

 Yeah, you’re leading to my next point.
 Part of the solution to this problem or this set of problems associated with climate change is getting the deniers out of our discourse.
 You know, we can’t have these people – they’re absolutely toxic.
 And so part of the message in this book is to get the deniers out of the picture, and along that line – I’ve been saying this a lot the last few weeks as I listen to the Republican debates – maybe one of these people will go out on his or her own, thinking for him or herself, and say, “You know, I’ve been thinking about this and climate change is a very serious problem.
 So if I’m president, we’re going to address climate change.”

 Anyone familiar with their history will recognize why I call him the Nazi Guy.
 He is dehumanizing the people who disagree with him and his cult’s beliefs.
 That lets him dismiss them without consideration.
 It’s a pretty short trip from where he is now, calling the infidels “toxic”, to a place where he is demanding they be rounded up and shot.